-Easy to bake vegan pumpkin spice cookies made using simple ingredients.
+Easy-to-bake vegan pumpkin spice cookies made using simple ingredients.
 They are aromatic and crunchy cookies that are perfect for the pumpkin spice season.

 I bought another cookie jar just so I can store these cookies because there is no such thing as too many cookies!